biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

 Before setting up *mop_preproceess* module, it is important that you think about which softwares and parameters should be used - otherwise you might run analysis that are not suitable to your sample (and you will lose time and resources).
 Please, answers the questions below:

 - **Question 1:** Which is the most abundant RNA specie in your samples?
 Is it highly or lowly modified?
+Which mapper would you use?

 - **Question 2:** Which reference would you use (genome or transcriptome)?

 - **Question 3:** Would you use spliced or unspliced alignment?
-Why?

 - **Question 4:** Which counter would you use?
-Why?

 Now, we can start setting up the *mop_preproceess* module.
 Please follow the code below: